Black girl expelled over hairstyle; School policy blasted

-NEW ORLEANS (AP) - Video of a young black girl leaving her New Orleans area Catholic school in tears after being told her hair extensions violated school policy is prompting thousands of social media comments - many expressing puzzlement or outrage.
+NEW ORLEANS (AP) - Video of a young black girl walking dejectedly out of a New Orleans area Catholic school in tears after being told her hair extensions violated school policy prompted thousands of social media comments Tuesday- many expressing puzzlement or outrage.

-Some accuse Christ the King Middle School of racism, including social activist Shaun King on Twitter and rapper T.I. on Instagram.
+Some accused Christ the King Middle School of racism, including social activist Shaun King on Twitter and rapper T.I. on Instagram.

 Sixth-grader Faith Fennidy's brother Steven posted Facebook video showing her leaving school with relatives.
 Her braids are pulled back and hang slightly below the neckline.